MoonLightSuite/moonlight/distribution/README.txt

 -- Quick Info --
-All the examples provided in the article are contained in the folder examples/.
+The Sensor Network Example script is  examples/SpatialExamples/SensorNetworkPaper/sensorNetworkExample.m Other examples are contained in the folder examples/.
 The Virtual Machine has been set up, please run the configuration script init.m contained in this folder before using the tool.
 Consider that the installed version of Matlab will expire on 27/02/2020.